TonioGela/blog/content/just.en/index.md

 ---

-## "It's not enough to enforce people to do not mess up production machines with crappy shell scripts!"
+## "It's not enough to enforce people to not mess up production machines with crappy shell scripts!"

-Obviously [just] doesn't automatically solves every problem you might encounter in **heavily unmantained machines** with a lot of conflicting shell scripts, mostly because of people, but at least:
+Obviously, [just] doesn't automatically solve every problem you might encounter in **heavily unmaintained machines** with a lot of conflicting shell scripts, mostly because of people, but at least:

 - It lets you concentrate every **project-related** commands in a **single file** that can be easily tracked by a VCS to become part of the deployment
 - It **declaratively** sets the interpreter
-- Let's you write a multi-command script without relying on super-verbose and tricky `match-case` bash syntax with the addition of:
+- It lets you you write a multi-command script without relying on super-verbose and tricky `match-case` bash syntax with the addition of:
     - **default arguments**
     - **easy string templating**
-    - [command evaluation](https://github.com/casey/just#command-evaluation-using-backticks) using backticks (see the `now` variable in previous example)
+    - [command evaluation](https://github.com/casey/just#command-evaluation-using-backticks) using backticks (see the `now` variable in the previous example)
-    - [conditional expression](https://github.com/casey/just#conditional-expressions) that are evaluated before the command execution
+    - [conditional expressions](https://github.com/casey/just#conditional-expressions) that are evaluated before the command execution
     - `get_or_else` syntax for [environment variables](https://github.com/casey/just#environment-variables)
 - It integrates with `fzf` to [choose](https://github.com/casey/just#conditional-expressions) argument-less recipes interactively
 - Recipes can depend on other recipes, like `tests` on `build` as in the [first example](#just-to-the-rescue)
 - It can generate its own shell completion scripts using `just --completions <shell_name>`
 - It can be used as [an interpreter](https://github.com/casey/just#just-scripts), turning `justfile`s in runnable just script simply prepending `#!/usr/bin/env just --justfile`.
-This can be handy if you maybe want to use with `crontab`.
+This can be handy if you maybe want to use it with `crontab`.

 and **HIPSTER ALERT**:
 - It has its own [Github Action](https://github.com/extractions/setup-just)
 - [Syntax Highlight](https://github.com/casey/just#editor-support) for Vim, Emacs and Visual Studio Code is already available (I'll try to port it to a `sublime-syntax` to use it in this page with the [syntax highlighting](https://www.getzola.org/documentation/content/syntax-highlighting/) system of Zola)

-Creating useful recipes, installing the prebuilt binaries and the command line completion scripts can probably convince people to use it.
-If not, try documenting your software often referring to the `justfile` that's sitting in the home of the repo, or try harder using
+Creating practical recipes, installing the prebuilt binaries, and the command-line completion scripts can probably convince people to use it.
+If not, try documenting your software, using examples in the `justfile` that's sitting in the home of the repo, or try harder using

 ```
 **********************************